 - Many tasks require table operations: maintain a symbol table (dictionary) with access O(1) on average to the entries.
-The keys need not have an order relation. - Examples: - Programming language keywords for compiler (static) - By-laws of a contract (dynamic) - ID numbers, customer repair orders - We want an ADT that supports Search, Insert, and Delete in O(1) on average with no order relation between elements. - Search trees require an order relation and take $O(\lg n)$. - Hash tables allow general keys and take O(1) on average.
+The keys need not have an order relation. - Examples: - Programming language keywords for compiler (static) - User IDs and passwords (dynamic) - ID numbers, customer repair orders - We want an ADT that supports Search, Insert, and Delete in O(1) on average with no order relation between elements. - Search trees require an order relation and take $O(\lg n)$. - Hash tables allow general keys and take O(1) on average.